Claire K Creations

 Jump to Recipe Print Recipe

-Milo biscuits on a white plate with mini Australian flags.
-There is a glass of milk with Milo in it in the background with a red and white straw.
+Milo Biscuits on a plate with a small Australian flag & glass of milk and Milo in the background.

 I used to be a Milo addict.